Name: Mirelle Harris

 What prompted you to do this role?

-To provide sound, empirical contraceptive and sexual health advice within a judgmental setting.
-To put women back in charge of their bodies and their fertility.
+To provide sound, empirical contraceptive and sexual health advice within a non judgmental setting.
+To empower women to make decisions regarding their bodies and fertility.
 To help young people understand consent and ensure their sexual experiences are not learnt from pornographic material.
 To support young people with their sexuality.

 What was your route to this role?

-- I also worked as a complementary therapist with Sure Start and in Holloway on the ‘Mother & baby unit’.
+- Working as a complementary therapist with Sure Start and in Holloway on the ‘Mother & baby unit’.

 - I independently write and present podcasts in my specialist area.